Granuloma inguinale typically causes a painless, red lump on or near the genitals, which slowly enlarges, then breaks down to form a sore.

 If the diagnosis is unclear, doctors take a sample of tissue and examine it under a microscope (biopsy).

-The following general measures can help prevent granuloma inguinale (and other sexually transmitted diseases):
+The following general measures can help prevent granuloma inguinale (and other sexually transmitted infections):

 Avoidance of unsafe sex practices, such as frequently changing sex partners or having sexual intercourse with prostitutes or with partners who have other sex partners